-Harriet is my Hero – Performance
+Harriet is my Hero – In-Person Performance

-The Spirit of Harriet Tubman – Performance
+The Spirit of Harriet Tubman – In-Person Performance

-Things my Fore-Sisters Saw – Performance
+Things my Fore-Sisters Saw – In-Person Performance

 Written and performed by Leslie McCurdy, this one-woman play introduces audiences to four Black women who affected significant social changes in Canadian History.
 This docu-drama portrays real historical events, collected from primary and secondary sources, to share remarkable stories from the lives of Marie-Joseph Angélique –a slave from Montreal, Rose Fortune –the first female police officer in Canada, Mary-Ann Shadd – the first Black female newspaper publisher in Canada, and Viola Desmond, who’s fight against segregation is to be honoured on the Canadian ten-dollar bill in 2018.